SebStoll/streamlit_langchain_doc_answering/README.md

-# Streamlit and Langchain Experiments Series: The Document Oracle!
+# Streamlit and Langchain Experiments Series: Document Question Answering
 A Streamlit app which allows you to talk to a document of your choice.
+Per default you can ask questions to the Warhammer 40k 10th edition core rules.

 ## Table of Contents
 - [Installation](#installation)